RexMS

 posterior distribution of the model.
 This is done using the

-function.
+marginalEffect function.
 The function has a number of

 arguments but the most important are the following:

-which is the RexParams
+params which is the RexParams object

-which is the method used to genrate the
+produced by the rex function.method which is the method used to genrate the

 posterior samples.
 The default is ‘fitted’ which will give the fitted